 The collection documents family history in Japan and in America and consists of photographs, documents and genealogical charts.
 There are also original audio recordings of Japanese poetry recitations and a transcript of an oral history interview relating to the internment of Japanese Americans.

-Scope and Contents:
+Scope and Contents note:

-The collection is arranged topically.
+The collection is arranged into two series.

 Collection items available for reproduction, but the Archives Center makes no guarantees concerning copyright restrictions.
 Other intellectual property rights may apply.
 Archives Center cost-recovery and use fees may apply when requesting reproductions.